Freiling87/CCU/CCU/Scratchpad.md

       - Ice Shards
       - Leaves
       - Meat Chunks
-    - Language: For use with or without Vocally Challenged.
+    - Language*: For use with or without Vocally Challenged.
 Characters are assumed to speak English (Sorry, it's canon) if they don't have Vocally challenged.
 Part of a language system that may be extended in the future.
       - ErSdtAdt Speaker
       - Foreign Speaker
       - Lang Zonbi Speaker